Why this course?

 Required subjects are indicated following minimum accepted grades.

-2nd sitting: AAABB (English B, Maths and/or a science at B)
+2nd sitting: AAABB (English B or equivalent, Maths and/or a science at B)

 Minimum entry requirements: BBB (GCSE English Language B or English Literature B or equivalent, GCSE Maths and/or a science (Biology preferred) B)